hardwario/bc-website/content/doc/old/blynk.en.md

+---
-# Blynk - Mobile App Builder
+title: Blynk - Mobile App Builder
+---

 This tutorial will show you how to connect to BigClown.Hub remotely from your smartphone.